gatblau/onix/tf_provider/docs/resources/ox_item_type.md

 An item type has to be defined before an item can be created.

+Item types can have zero or more [item type attributes](ox_item_type_attribute.md) that define the attributes that the item of this type can have.

 ## Example usage

 In the example below, three item types are created to represent VPCs, Virtual Servers and a Storage Volumes: